irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 * Today's Extension

 It's pretty amazing to discover that on widget and on Apple Watch we actually can add on data on the CoreData.
 But yet still got an issue how to make it updated on the main app.

+Simple Database which has Event entity.

+Event has

+* timeStamp : Date
+* title : String

 ## Core data